LibraryCarpentry/lc-python-intro/episodes/getting-started.md

 #### Mac users - Command Line

 1. Press the <kbd>cmd</kbd> + <kbd>spacebar</kbd> keys and search for `Terminal`.
 Click the result or press <kbd>return</kbd>.
 (You can also find `Terminal` in your `Applications` folder, under `Utilities`.)
-2. After you have launched Terminal, change directories to the `lc-python` folder you created earlier and type `jupyter lab`:
+2. After you have launched Terminal, change directories to the `lc-python` folder you created earlier and type `jupyter lab`.
+Note that the `$` sign is used to indicate a command to be typed on the command prompt, but we never type the `$` sign itself, just what follows after it.

 ```bash
 $ cd ../Desktop/lc-python